 Increased attention to lowering the overall cost of feed has encouraged the adoption of alternative protein sources for animal feed.
 In addition to foods created from plants like grains, legumes, and nuts, they include foods made from fungi, mushrooms, algae, and insects.
 Alternative feed proteins are advantageous to agricultural animals such as chickens, cattle, pigs, and others, as well as to the environment.
 The most promising types of alternative feed proteins are those derived from insects, legume seeds, oilseeds, and algae.
 These proteins are becoming more accessible with growing research.
-In order to reduce their costs, farmers are exploring for alternative feed protein sources.
+In order to reduce their costs, farmers are exploring alternative feed protein sources.
 Due to a strong need for substitute feed protein ingredients with improved flavor and palatability, single-cell proteins made from yeast have become particularly popular.

 The increasing need for safe, nutritious, and effective protein components is a key factor in the rising acceptance of alternative feed protein products.
 Insects are good alternate sources of protein for animal feed since they require less area to breed.
 Further, they can be fed organic waste, which aids in reducing greenhouse gas emissions from the cattle industry.
-One of the factors driving the insects' demand in the alternative feed proteins market is their easy availability and lower price compared to other feed products.
-In addition, insect feed has a benefit as it can be combined easily with other feed ingredients, like crushed grains and soy, to create a mixture of the required components that is then pressed into pellets for easier and better animal feeding.
+Another factor driving the insects' demand in the alternative feed proteins market is their easy availability and lower price compared to other feed products.
+In addition, insect feed has the benefit that it can be combined easily with other feed ingredients, like crushed grains and soy, to create a mixture of the required components that is then pressed into pellets for easier and better animal feeding.
 In addition, a 2021 study discovered that 57% of all emissions from food production are caused by the usage of animals as food as well as livestock feed.
 In contrast, the study found that just 29% came from the production of plant-based diets.

 Furthermore, severe guidelines that forbid the inclusion of animal proteins in food have been implemented in order primarily to lower the prevalence of bovine spongiform encephalopathy.
 These kinds of programs are expected to increase the supply of alternative proteins for cattle feed.
 Government funding and initiatives to support alternate feeds have also fueled the development of this market.